Produce 101 Season 1: Where Are They Now?

 Younseo left Cube Entertainment.

 Rank 60 – Shim Chaeeun

 Chaeeun left Starship and joined Star Empire, where she was in the predebut lineup for OMZM.
 The group ended up disbanding, and Chaeeun is likely to have left the company, as she did not debut in their new group, Ariaz.

 Rank 61 – Kang Sihyeon

 Sihyeon was also in OMZM‘s lineup.
 She joined MixNine, where she placed 29th.
-Sihyeon will debut as a member of Ariaz in late October.
+Sihyeon debuted as a member of Ariaz in October 2019.

 Rank 62 – Kim Dajeong